eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 When BGP detects the node 10.0.1.28 is down, it sends a route update to Zebra with only two remaining paths.
 After Zebra updates this route, it reaches the state shown in Figure 7.

-A quick dataplane refresh begins with this state as the starting point.

 <figure align=center>
     <img src="images/nhg_removed_state.png" >
     <figcaption>Figure 7. one path removed state of the routes<figcaption>
 </figure>

+A quick dataplane refresh begins with this state as the starting point:
 1. Zebra updates this route with new NHG 90 which has the two paths, then sends the route to dataplane.
 This is the current approach and it would recover all traffic for route 200.0.0.0/24 in hardware.

 <figure align=center>